cse110-fa22-group18/cse110-fa22-group18/admin/meetings/2022-11-15-TA-Meeting.md

   - Improve Github issues (HAVE ISSUES FOR EVERYTHING)

 ## Action Items
-- Learn about unit testing from this weeks lab and start making unit tests
+- Learn about unit testing from the lab this week and start making unit tests
 - Try to implement the core features within this week for testing
 - Create an issue for each step
+- Add the complete wireframes to the high fidelity folder

 ## For Next Meeting
 - Status update on WIP for implementation of core features